Permanent Clock

 ⇒ $R_t = (7.214 × 10^{-7}s)/C$

-Note: Given that capacitance and resistance are inversely proportional, for any given capacitance $C$; multiplying it by a factor of $n$ (resulting in $nC$) allows the total resistance to be divided by the same factor $n$.
+Note: Because capacitance and resistance are inversely proportional, multiplying any given capacitance $C$ by a factor of $n$ ($nC$) means the total resistance can divide by that same factor $n$.

 For a 0.1nF capacitor: